favstats/myblogdown/content/post/common_microtargeting_btw21.md

 [header]
 image = "headers/targeting_freq.png"
-caption = "Percent of Impressiosn using at least 3 and 1 Targeting Criteria/ion"
+caption = "Percent of Impressions using at least 3 and 1 Targeting Criteria/ion"

 +++